Veterinary Acupuncture

 Acupuncture involves placing small needles at specific points on your animal.
 The needles stimulate and modulate the nervous system.
 In animals with longstanding painful conditions the aim of acupuncture is to stimulate the release of the body’s own pain relieving substances and help block pain.

-Acupuncture is a complementary therapy and works effectively alongside conventional veterinary medicine.
+Acupuncture is a complementary therapy and works effectively alongside conventional veterinary medicine to relieve pain associated with musculoskeletal conditions such as arthritis, back pain or after orthopaedic surgery.

 Will acupuncture help my pet?

-Not all animals (or humans) respond to acupuncture but the majority do.
-Acupuncture is very safe when performed by a trained veterinarian.
-Vanessa Prior is trained in acupuncture at our practice.
+Not all animals (or humans) respond to acupuncture, but the majority do.

 Does acupuncture hurt?